Written by

 ,

-The Uston SS is a complex, multi-level system for counting cards aimed at professional gamblers who have a deep understanding of card counting.
-Created by some of the most famous blackjack players in history, the Uston SS Count is a powerful method for eliminating the small house edge in this game and offering players a sufficient advantage to generate solid profits over time.
+The Uston SS is a complex, multi-level system for counting cards designed for professional gamblers who already have a deep understanding of card counting.
+Created by some of the most famous blackjack players in history, the Uston SS Count is a powerful method for eliminating the small house edge in this game and giving players enough of an advantage to generate solid profits over time.

-It bears the name of its creator, the legendary player and masterful card counter Ken Uston who was one of the first people to successfully exploit the idea of team card counting.
-Uston, who had made millions of dollars from his blackjack skills, was banned from casinos around the world but this did not stop him from developing and perfecting various strategies for card counting.
-After introducing the Uston Advanced Plus-Minus and the Uston Advanced Point Count in his book Million Dollar Blackjack, he was seeking to devise a new system that would be equally strong but without this high level of complexity.
+It bears the name of its creator, the legendary player and masterful card counter Ken Uston, who was one of the first people to successfully exploit the concept of team card counting.
+Uston, who had made millions of dollars from his blackjack skills, was banned from casinos around the world, but this did not stop him from developing and perfecting various strategies for card counting.
+After introducing the Uston Advanced Plus-Minus and the Uston Advanced Point Count in his book Million Dollar Blackjack, he sought to devise a new system that would be just as strong but without such a high level of complexity.

 The Uston SS Card Counting System Fundamentals